 The first stop-over was in Hinigaran for bio breaks and the last was in Kabangkalan where all passengers can eat early dinner.
 We arrived at Bais City at around 7:15 pm.

 Night walk in Bais City

 It was a pleasant evening as we went to the town proper looking for a unique restaurant that offers food that is authentic to Bais.
-Since it was nearly closing time, eateries had few viands to choose from.
-We strolled further north only to stumble to the famous food chain Jolibee.
+But since it was nearly closing time, eateries had few viands to choose from.
+We strolled further north only to stumble to the famous food chain Jollibee.
 Hahaha!
 (Meal-Php267).

-After a hefty dinner, we walked in the park and were surprised to see the huge, colorful, well-lighted and spinning Giant Christmas Tree.
+After a hefty dinner, we walked into the park and were surprised to see the huge, colorful, well-lighted, and spinning Giant Christmas Tree.
 It was already February and yet, the Christmas ambiance is still huddling the city.
 We stopped for a while and watched it spinning gracefully.

-It was so nice to see the city of Bais which is known for whale and dolphin watching.
-And not only that, this is also the cleanest and safest place in the province of Negros Oriental.
+It was so nice to see the city of Bais which is known for its whale and dolphin watching.
+This is the cleanest and safest place in the province of Negros Oriental.
 After walking around and mingling with the locals, we went back to Casa Sandoval to catch enough sleep for the next day’s activity.

 Good night Bais!

 Where we stayed in Bais City: Casa Sandoval Pension & Restaurant